jonathanmorgan/ansible-patterns/README.md

 ## Ansible - Installation on control machine

 * on mac or linux, do `pip install ansible`.
-* For any OS with anaconda Python distribution, make a separate conda environment named `ansible`, since it requires pip to install, so you keep it separate from other things that I installed with conda.
+* For any OS with anaconda Python distribution, I make a separate conda environment named `ansible`, since it requires pip to install, so you keep it separate from other packages installed with conda (mixing conda and pip generally means trouble over time).

     * if on catalina, might need to open `bash` from `zsh` shell, and if so, will likely also need to move your anaconda init from `~/.bash_profile` to `~/.bashrc`.
     * `conda create --name ansible python=3`